 Sydney, we know you’re a fiend for the flowers so you probably saw this one coming.
-Because flowers + spring = revolutionary.
 Expect everything from wild treks to romantic wanders because we have spared no hay fever-inducing gem (and we promise the sneezing will be worth it).

 We’re bringing you the ultimate guide for exploring inner-city paradises, English country gardens, patches dedicated completely to succulents and a heap more lush spaces.

-It’s been coined as the ‘crown jewel’ of Hornsby-town and that’s definitely no exaggeration.
-Because eco gardens with 36 different types of fruits, a fairy garden (yep) and cute little cottages are always a win, right?
-Fagan Park is home to the Garden of Many Nations which is basically 10 hectares of pure #gardengoals.
+It’s been coined as the "crown jewel" of Hornsby and that’s definitely no exaggeration.
+Because eco gardens with 36 different types of fruit, a fairy garden and cute little cottages are always a win, right?
+Fagan Park is also home to the Garden of Many Nations, which is basically 10 hectares of pure garden goals.
 You’ll find 11 themed gardens including Japanese, Dutch, Chinese and Mediterranean.

 Chinese Garden of Friendship

-If weeping willows, waterfalls, bamboo plants and a teahouse serving Chinese tea and dim sums sound like your idea of an absolute oasis (can confirm—it totally is), then you’ll probably want to spend an entire day at the Chinese Garden of Friendship.
-This secretive and lush sanctuary is has hidden pathways (seriously, these are some of Sydney’s best flower walks) and beautiful pavilions so bring a book (and your camera) and bunker down for the entire day.
+If weeping willows, waterfalls, bamboo plants and a teahouse serving Chinese tea and dim sum sound like your idea of an absolute oasis, then you’ll probably want to spend an entire day at the Chinese Garden of Friendship.
+This secretive and lush sanctuary has hidden pathways and beautiful traditional Chinese pavilions, so bring a book and your camera and settle in for the entire day.

-For an eternal spread of floral antics (we’re talking all the tulips and waratahs you could ever imagine), Mount Tomah is the one place you’ll be sure to satisfy those picturesque garden cravings.
-Pack a picnic and set off on a mini road trip to the bluey because there’s a heap of curated lawns and gardens to check off your list.
+For an eternal spread of dreamy florals (we’re talking all the tulips and waratahs you could ever imagine), Mount Tomah is the one place you’ll be sure to satisfy those picturesque garden cravings.
+Pack a picnic and set off on a mini road trip to the Bluey, because there’s a heap of curated lawns and gardens to check off your list.

 Nadgee Nature Reserve

 Nadgee Nature Reserve has been preserved to the max so we can guarantee you’ll be blown away by how pristine this coastal landscape is.
 The Greenglade picnic area puts you in the midst of all the lushness while the Jewfish walk takes you through the forest to the edge of Wonboyn Lake.
-Summer brings in the most ‘gramworthy cream flowers like giant honey myrtles—plus a heap of people say this place reminds them of Thailand rather than the South Coast, just sayin’.
+Summer brings in the most Gram-worthy cream flowers like giant honey myrtles.

 Oatley Park And Castle

 Yep, much like the name suggests, Oatley Park has an actual castle and it’s everything you want it to be—made of stone swamped in greenery.
-A short flower-filled walk from the castle is little outlooks and spaces to have a picnic by the water and do a spot of fishing off the pier.
+Just a short flower-filled walk from the castle are little outlooks and spaces to have a picnic by the water and do a spot of fishing off the pier.
 Go on, you know you want to.

 The Australian Botanic Gardens

 This quaint garden has all the vibes of an English country garden and it’s super popular for fancy weddings and parties.
-You can thank the moss-covered cobblestone paths that are lush AF for that one.
-Plus, you’ll be stoked to know that a Sydney bookseller by the name of Mick transformed the bushland into a complete Azalea and rose-dotted dream 70 years ago and he did a damn good job of making this one of Sydney’s best spots to walk through flower gardens.
+Fun fact: a Sydney bookseller by the name of Mick transformed the bushland into a complete Azalea and rose-dotted dream 70 years ago and he did a damn good job of making this one of Sydney’s best spots to walk through flower gardens.

 Muogamarra Nature Reserve